 A Brief History of the Health Australia Party

-2015 marked the beginning of a new paradigm.
+2015 marked the establishment of the Health Australia Party, and the beginning of a new paradigm.

 A growing concern for the health of the Australian nation began to surface from a range of individuals across Australia.
 Their voices came together in various forums to discuss their common goal for a Healthy Australia, from its citizens through to local councils, to state and territory governments and finally to national government and international alliances.